squidmarks/js_mzml/README.md

 Tests can be run with ```npm run test```
 There are spectra in the test folder from http://psidev.info/index.php?q=node/257

-No breaking changes are expected in future versions, but this module was created to be part of a larger project so changes may occur.
+No breaking changes are expected in future versions, but this module was created to be part of a larger project, so changes may occur.

 ## Future Development
 * Ability to specify minutes/seconds for retention time
-* Maybe the ability to read files asynchronously
 * More MS levels (e.g. MS/MS/MS)